dominique-roux/label-printing/driver/README.md

 It is made of three steps:
 * Install the printing system (CUPS)
-* Download, compile, install and configure Dymo Drive -Download and compile the command line
+* Download, compile, install and configure Dymo Drive
+* Download and compile the command line

 # Install Cups
     sudo apt-get update